A guide to creating custom components for low-coders within the Betty Blocks platform.

 New component set

-In this part, we are going to use CLI to create a new empty project for our components, then use NMP to install all dependencies that are needed to run the components, and lastly, run a development server in order to add the component to the page builder.
+In this section, we will use CLI to create a new empty project for our components, then use NMP to install all dependencies needed to run the components, and lastly, run a development server to add the component to the page builder.
 Let’s get started!

 1) Open your terminal and use the following command to create a new component set.
 Each step will be supported by a real example with a project called 'cardview'.